 Illinois Educators Credit Union was chartered as the Springfield Teachers Credit Union on February 16, 1938.
 Thirteen teachers met on March 18, 1938 in room 255 at Central High School in Springfield, Illinois to elect the directors and officers of the Credit Union.
 Two of the teachers at the organizational meeting, Carol C. Hall and Leslie Nimmo, later formed what was to become Horace Mann Insurance Companies to insure educators.

-At Illinois Educators Credit Union, our Board of Directors is elected from and by the membership and serve in a voluntary capacity.
+The Illinois Educators Credit Union Board of Directors is elected from and by the membership and serve in a voluntary capacity.
 Their responsibilities include establishing policies, reviewing and setting dividend and interest rates, and ensuring the overall stability of the Credit Union.

-IECU’s directors, officers and staff constantly review the Credit Union as a whole to ensure they are providing the best financial services for you, the members.
+IECU’s directors, officers, and staff constantly review the Credit Union as a whole to ensure we are providing the best financial services for you, the members.
+In promoting Credit Union products and services, we continue to foster the ideals established in 1938 and ensure growth and stability that will allow us to serve generations to come.

 YOUR MONEY IS SAFE & SECURE

-Illinois Educators Credit Union operates under a charter administered by the State of Illinois’ Department of Financial Institutions.
+Illinois Educators Credit Union operates under a charter administered by the Illinois Department of Financial and Professional Regulation.
 Each account is insured up to $250,000 by the National Credit Union Administration (NCUA), a U.S. Government Agency.
 In addition, Credit Union funds are protected by external and internal supervision, a strong employee bonding program, and mandatory reserve requirements.
-Annual audits are conducted by the State of Illinois’ Department of Financial Institutions and the Credit Union’s Supervisory Committee.
+Annual audits are conducted by the Illinois Department of Financial and Professional Regulation and the Credit Union’s Supervisory Committee.